-A dedicated wall-mounted charging unit at home or work makes charging your EV simple, safe and efficient.
+- Dedicated wall-mounted charging unit — makes charging your EV simple, safe and efficient.
 Many have 'smart' features, which give you greater control over charging, and could allow your electricity supplier to signal low cost and low demand times to charge.

 Charge an EV by just plugging it in

 - Charge inside or outside.
 It's all good, rain or shine, so long as all equipment is designed for use in New Zealand and for the conditions in which it will be used.